sedeeki/Twilio-Message-Sending/README.md

 Change from_= to the twilio number you get on account creation and change to= to the number you want to send the message on which is verified by your Twilio account.

+You have to use your acc id and authentication number for client creation.
+Look up twilio for better understanding.